Edmund Ironside, 1st Baron Ironside: Preparation for war

-He returned home in 1936, recently promoted to full General, to lead Eastern Command, one of the corps-level regional commands in the United Kingdom, responsible for a single Regular division and three Territorial Army divisions.
-Here, he realised that a European War would come sooner rather than later, and that the Army was in a parlous state to defend the country.
+He returned home in 1936, having been promoted to full general the previous June, to lead Eastern Command, one of the corps-level regional commands in the United Kingdom, responsible for a single Regular division and three Territorial Army divisions.

+In September 1937, he visited Nazi Germany to attend the large Wehrmacht manoeuvres, and met with Adolf Hitler.

+Ironside realised that a European war would come sooner rather than later, and that the army was in a parlous state to defend the country.
 However, he found that as with his earlier posts, he could achieve little in Eastern Command – the most important decisions being made in Whitehall.
 He himself seemed to lose his opportunity for higher office in 1937, when he was rebuked over his mishandling of a mobile force in the annual exercises; until this point, he had been considered a possible candidate as Chief of the Imperial General Staff, but was dropped from consideration in favour of Lord Gort, whom Ironside considered unfit for the job.
 The Secretary of State for War, Leslie Hore-Belisha, gave him official notice that he was deemed too old for the post, aged 57.
-Thus, he was appointed an Aide-de-Camp to HM the King in October, a purely ceremonial position, and early in 1938 accepted the offer of Governor of Gibraltar, generally seen as a quiet role where to retire.
+Thus, he was appointed an aide-de-camp to the King in October, a purely ceremonial position, and early in 1938 accepted the offer of Governor of Gibraltar, generally seen as a quiet role where to retire.

 He was helped to accept Gibraltar by the suggestion that, in the event of war, he could be transferred to command the forces in the Middle East; as he believed no major force could usefully be sent to France, this seemed to him likely to be the main focus of British attention in the war.
 He took up the governorship in November 1938, and threw himself into preparing the colony for war; here, finally, he had free rein.
 Under his tenure, the defences were strengthened and the garrison prepared for a long siege.